 Decree n°1983/1971: Regulation of banks’ auditors.

 Law promulgated by decree n°6102/1973: Amendment of some provisions of the Code of money and credit, notably articles 76,102,105,152,153, 186 of this law.
 These amendments aimed in particular to the removal of unjustified restrictions that impede the exercise of profession or tighten the areas of investment.
-The new article 174 specify that the Central bank must take into account the opinion of Association of Banks when laying down overall banking regulations.
+The new article 174 specify that the Central Bank of Lebanon (BDL) must take into account the opinion of Association of Banks when laying down overall banking regulations.

 Law creating a banking free zone promulgated by decree n°9976/1975 and the decree n° 29/1977 concerning the special regulations of this free zone: The abovementioned law and decree exempted the deposits and various banking commitments in foreign currencies relating to non residents from the deposit guarantee tax and from the reserve requirements and from the income tax on deposits’ interests.
 But article 51 of the Law 497/2003 (2003 Budget law) canceled the last exemption.